M1CK3YYYY/JetiEx-glider-sensor/README.md

 # JetiEX-glider-sensor

-A small jeti compatible sensor for your gliders with altimeter.
+A small Arduino/jeti compatible sensor for your gliders with altimeter.

+This is a PoC and for now only tested and on arduino nano.